gjbex/Best-practices-for-scientific-computing/docs/reproducibility.md

 in which it will be run, and to optimize the build options if necessary.

-For containers, it is best practice to build those on a similar environment as the one in which they will be run.
-This is especially important if you are doing experiunning your code on a high-performance computing (HPC) system, where the hardware and software environment can be quite different from your own workstation.
-However, if you use linux package managers for perfomance-critical applications while building your container, the results are likely to be suboptimal.
+For containers, it is best practice to build those on a similar environment as the one on which they will be run.
+This is especially important if you are running your code on a high-performance computing (HPC) system, where the hardware and software environment can be quite different from your own workstation.
+However, if you use Linux package managers for performance-critical applications while building your container, the results are likely to be suboptimal.

 ## Workflows